-The Oji Group's Compliance Department (Corporate Governance Division, Oji Holdings Co., Ltd.) formulates policies and measures to promote compliance.
-The Oji Group Charter of Corporate Behavior, Code of Conduct, and Regulations for Prevention of Corruption are formulated by the Oji Holdings and the Legal Department (also within the Corporate Governance Headquarters), and are reviewed and revised as necessary after their necessity and effectiveness are checked on a regular basis.
+The Oji Group's Compliance Department (Corporate Governance Division, Oji Holdings Co., Ltd.) formulates policies and measures to promote business ethics and compliance.
+The Oji Group Corporate Code of Conduct, Behavior Standard, and Regulations for Prevention of Corruption are formulated by the Oji Holdings and the Legal Department (also within the Corporate Governance Headquarters), and are reviewed and revised as necessary after their necessity and effectiveness are checked on a regular basis.

 We have built a compliance network by staffing compliance managers and compliance promotion leaders at Groupʼs companies all over the world.
 These members work together with the Corporate Compliance Department and act as facilitators who help spread measures appropriately to employees of each company.
 They also strive to raise awareness of compliance among employees by playing the leading role in the compliance promotion activities of each company.

-The General Manager of the Corporate Governance Division, who is also the Director in charge of the Corporate Compliance Department, takes a role as the compliance manager and regularly reports the Group's compliance activities to the Group Management Meeting, Board of Directors, and Audit & Supervisory Board.
+The person responsible for business ethics and compliance is the President and Representative Director of the Board of Oji Holdings.
+The General Manager of the Corporate Governance Division reports regularly on the Group's compliance activities and receives supervision to the Group Management Meeting, the Board of Directors, and the Audit & Supervisory Board.

-The Oji Group considers not only violations of laws and regulations to be compliance violations, but also infringements of the Oji Group Corporate Code of Conduct and the Oji Group Behavior Standard and ethical violations.
+In the Oji Group, "violation of compliance is not only a violation of laws and regulations, but also an infringement of the Oji Group Corporate Code of Conduct and the Oji Group Behavior Standard, and a violation of business ethics."